alconley/ACHist/README.md

 Function in histogram class to fit multiple gaussians together with the option of saving the fits which can be loaded into the histogram later.

+Options:
-Options: xdata: Can be formatted either as xdata=df["Column"] or xdata=[df_1["Column_i"], df_2["Column_j"],df_3["Column_k"], ...].
+-xdata: Can be formatted either as xdata=df["Column"] or xdata=[df_1["Column_i"], df_2["Column_j"],df_3["Column_k"], ...].
 The latter combines the data from each df/column and plots the summed histogram.
 This is especially importart when you have multiple detectors (say gamma-ray detectors) each with their own filter condition and you want to view the full statitics.

 ### 2d-histograms
 tbd